Ultimate Care Midlands Ltd consists of a team of competent, committed and experienced trainers.

 Dave is not only a trainer for Ultimate Care but also the Founder and Director of the company.

-Dave started his career over 20 years ago in the emergency services and has now reached officer level, now retired to concentrate on the business.
+Dave started his career over 25 years ago in the emergency services and reached officer level, now retired to concentrate on the business.

-Dave is a trauma specialist and started his medical journey in nightclubs and small music venues 15 years ago as a medic.
-Dave has also worked as a volunteer Community First Responder and teaches FREC3 as well as Train the Trainer courses.
+Dave is a trauma specialist and started his medical journey in nightclubs and small music venues over 15 years ago as a medic.
+Dave has also worked as a volunteer Community First Responder and teaches FREC3 along with all First Aid courses.
 Over the years Dave has built up the family business training companies around the country.